sdaura1/sdaura1/README.md

 Mobile App Developer

 Software developer, with 7 years’ experience in Mobile App development.
-He works with Java, Dart, and XML.
+He works with Kotlin, Java, Dart, and XML.
 Shahid is passionate about solving problems and creating new innovations.